geneontology/geneontology.github.io/_docs/faq.md

 [downloads](/faq-tags/downloads)
 {:/comment}

 The filtered version available on the GO Download's site (gene\_association.goa\_uniprot\_noiea ) does not contain annotations for those species where a different Consortium group is primarily responsible for providing GO annotations and also excludes annotations made using automated methods.
-For example, SGD is responsible for annotations for S. cerevisiae and GO annotations for S. cerevisiae are not part of the filtered version of the gene\_association.goa\_uniprot\_noiea file.
-Filtered version of the UniProt gene\_associations file is available on the GO website (<http://geneontology.org/page/download-annotations>).
+For example, SGD is responsible for annotations for *S. cerevisiae* ; GO annotations for *S. cerevisiae* are not part of the filtered version of the gene\_association.goa\_uniprot\_noiea file.
+Filtered version of the UniProt GAF is available on the GO website (<http://geneontology.org/page/download-annotations>).
 The unfiltered version of the file is available on GOA's FTP site- [ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/gene\_association.goa\_un...](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/UNIPROT/gene_association.goa_uniprot.gz)

 [How do I find terms, annotations, or gene products in the database?](/faq/how-do-i-find-terms-annotations-or-gene-products-database)
 -------------------------------------------------------------------------------------------------------------------------------------